morteza-k-a/morteza-k-a/README.md

 - 👋 Hi, I’m @morteza-k-a
 - 👀 I’m interested in javascript and web development
 - 🌱 I’m currently learning vueJS and Django
-- 📫 you can find me on linkedin as "morteza keykhah aria"
+- 📫 you can find me on [LinkedIn](https://www.linkedin.com/in/morteza-keykhah-aria-b08442153)

 <!---
 morteza-k-a/morteza-k-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.